Planet Nine — A Falsifiable Prediction

 By ~2030–2035, the Vera Rubin Observatory (LSST) is expected to provide a definitive answer.

-2. The Holistic Universe Model’s 8-Planet Architecture
+2. The Holistic Universe Model’s 8-planet architecture

 | Pair | Fibonacci d | Phase grouping |